jaypanchal2309/Apitester/README.md

 # Apitester
 The name of this package it self describes the usage of the package.
-You can call APIs using this laravel package.
+You can test APIs using this laravel package.

 First, we will see the Installation part and after that, we will move on: "How to use" part.